mahdi-khayyatipour/sales-performance-analysis-excel/README.md

 GitHub may not preview Excel macro-enabled files directly, so screenshots and sample PDF reports are included to make the project easier to review.

+---

 ## Conclusion

 This project demonstrates how Microsoft Excel can be used as a complete data analysis and reporting tool.

-It covers the full workflow from data preparation and statistical analysis to dashboard creation and automated PDF reporting.
+It covers the full workflow from raw data preparation and statistical analysis to dashboard creation and automated PDF reporting.